Web colors

-Web colors are colors used in displaying web pages on the World Wide Web; they can be described by way of three methods: a color may be specified as an RGB triplet, in hexadecimal format (a hex triplet) or according to its common English name in some cases.
+Web colors, also known as hex codes and color codes, are colors used in displaying web pages on the World Wide Web; they can be described by way of three methods: a color may be specified as an RGB triplet, in hexadecimal format (a hex triplet) or according to its common English name in some cases.
 A color tool or other graphics software is often used to generate color values.
 In some uses, hexadecimal color codes are specified with notation using a leading number sign (#).
 A color is specified according to the intensity of its red, green and blue components, each represented by eight bits.
 Thus, there are 24 bits used to specify a web color within the sRGB gamut, and 16,777,216 colors that may be so specified.
+In hexadecimal, these are specified with two hexadecimal digits per color, leading to a total of six hexadecimal digits.
+In some contexts, it is possible to specify two more place values, which provide a transparency (alpha) channel.